DeepChainBio/deepchain-apps/README.md

   deepchain create my_application
   ```

-- **deploy** : the code and checkpoint are deployed on the plateform, you can select your app in the interface on the plateform.
+- **deploy** : the code and checkpoint are deployed on the platform, you can select your app in the interface on the platform.
   - with checkpoint upload

     ```